Catupecu Machu: Biography

 In December 2001, the band performed at Arena Obras Sanitarias, a legendary venue for high-ranked artists, sometimes called “The Temple of National Rock."
 This same show was transmitted several times on MTV and live via the Rock & Pop radio station.
 In May, the following year, this show was edited and officially launched on DVD under the title Eso vive, which included intimate things about the band, famous songs and the video Y lo que quiero es que pises sin el suelo.
 They were also the first Argentine band to release a DVD.
 After the show at Obras, the band started a tour playing around Argentina, with other performances in Uruguay, Paraguay and United States, playing in the MTV Awards in Miami (2002), and a promotional tour through the city of Los Angeles, California (2003).

 During a peak in the band's popularity, drummer Miguel “Abril” Sosa decided to leave to form a group called Cuentos Borgeanos.
 He was replaced by Javier Herrlein, an old friend of the group, who collaborated with them in songs such as La Polca playing the accordion, and played as a drummer long before the band had a name.

 In 2002, the band released their fourth album, titled Cuadros dentro de cuadros, in which they experimented with computer-generated sounds.
-To record this CD, the band went to a big country house, where they set up the recording studios with three rooms for each member of the band.
-The whole disc was arranged into separate sections.
+For this record the band went to a big country house, where they set up the recording studios with three rooms for each member of the band.
+The whole record was arranged into separate sections.

 During 2003, for the fourth time, the band played their regular concerts with “Surround Sound 5.1," in which the whole audio system is strategically positioned around the venue.
 This created a unique experience for the public.
 Catupecu Machu was the first band in the world to use this system in concerts.

 In November 2004, the band released their fifth album, titled El Número Imperfecto and recorded in Panda Studios, Espacio Studio, Labardén Studio and Club Audio of Buenos Aires with editing enhancement by Tom Baker of Precision Mastering, Los Angeles, California.
 In this recording, the group integrated a fourth member to the band, Macabre (Martín Gonzalez) on keyboards and samplers.
-This disc includes eleven songs and an interactive track to access the band’s website.
+This album includes eleven songs and an interactive track to access the band’s website.